solitaire jezzball cinco travel coolpick

 First of all, inactive user records are scrubbed after a few months based on the size of the best streak they managed.
 A best streak of 50 in some variant will never expire.
 Wanna preserve your record forever?
 Go win 50 10x6s real quick.

-On the All Time scores list, streaks never expire (except when we had some data loss problems a few years ago.)
+On the All Time scores list, streaks never expire.

 On the Current Streak scores list, expiry works like so: